Officials Program & Pathway

 Trainee

-The average age of a trainee is 14 years old.
-Most associations run beginner schools throughout the year — a 12-week course with a theory component and an on-court component where the trainee is supported by a mentor.
+The average trainee is around 14 years old.
+Most associations run beginner schools through the year — a 12-week course with theory and on-court components, supported by a mentor.

 C Grade

-Once a referee successfully completes their trainee course, they become a 'C' Grade referee.
-Most 'C' referees remain at this level for 6–12 months depending on their confidence and execution, primarily refereeing junior domestic competitions.
+After completing the trainee course you become a 'C' Grade referee.
+Most stay here 6–12 months depending on confidence and execution, mainly officiating junior domestic competitions.

 B Grade

-A 'B' Grade referee is more likely to officiate senior games of basketball.
-Over the next year or two, those who show an aptitude for officiating will be identified for an 'A' Grade school.
+A 'B' Grade referee is more likely to officiate senior games.
+Over the next year or two, those who show aptitude are identified for an 'A' Grade school.

 A Grade

-An 'A' Grade school is run by a senior local educator and covers Mechanics, Presentation, Calling of the Game, Communication, and Technical Control.
-Receiving your 'A' grade is the highest honour an official can receive from their local association.
+An 'A' Grade school is run by a senior local educator, covering Mechanics, Presentation, Calling of the Game, Communication and Technical Control.
+It's the highest honour a local association can award.

 🏀 State Body

-After officiating the strongest competition locally, a referee can choose to continue their journey to the State Leagues.
-This is a significant commitment based on both the ability of the referee and their professionalism.
-The Elite Leagues participate on Friday nights, Saturday nights, and Sundays, and require travel throughout Victoria.
+After officiating the strongest local competition, referees can continue to the State Leagues — a significant commitment based on ability and professionalism.
+Elite leagues run Friday nights, Saturday nights and Sundays, with travel throughout Victoria.

 Level 1

-The local association nominates their most talented, committed referees.
-Candidates must be assessed by Basketball Victoria, complete a theory and fitness test, and attend an action day.
-Successful referees join the Victorian Junior Basketball League (VJBL) or Country Basketball League (CBL) panels.
+Associations nominate their most talented, committed referees.
+Candidates are assessed by Basketball Victoria, complete theory and fitness tests, and attend an action day.
+Successful referees join the VJBL or Country Basketball League (CBL) panels.

 Level 2

-To be considered for Level 2, the referee must meet all requirements of the VJBL/CBL and be assessed as suitable to move into the Senior State League (Big V).
+To progress to Level 2, a referee must meet all VJBL/CBL requirements and be assessed as ready to move into the Senior State League (Big V).

 Level 3

-A Level 3 referee is identified as suitable to referee the strongest divisions within Big V. A select few Level 3 referees will be considered for the most elite state competition, NBL1 — a very high honour.
+A Level 3 referee is suited to the strongest Big V divisions.
+A select few are considered for the most elite state competition, NBL1 — a very high honour.

 🌟 National & International